Budgeting Statistics – 18 Interesting Facts

 (Source: Federal Reserve)

-This quote is significant because it highlights the importance of having emergency funds available.
+This statistic highlights the importance of maintaining emergency funds.

-Unexpected expenses can pop up at any time, and it’s important to be prepared for them.
-This quote also underscores the importance of using credit cards responsibly.
-If you only use your credit card for emergency expenses and always pay off your balance in full, you can avoid paying interest and fees.
+Unexpected expenses can arise at any moment, making preparation essential.
+This also underscores the importance of using credit cards responsibly.
+If you only use your credit card for emergencies and always pay the full balance, you can avoid interest and fees.

-Finally, this quote highlights the importance of saving money.
-Having a cushion of savings can help you cover unexpected expenses without going into debt.
+Finally, this emphasizes the importance of saving money.
+Having a financial cushion helps you cover unexpected expenses without incurring debt.

 59% of adults live paycheck to paycheck